SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/downloading_traces.rst

 Downloading traces from LIMS
 ============================

-The Geneious Assembler Module is used to edit, save, export and ultimately publish the data.
+The Geneious Assembler Module is used to edit, save, export and ultimately publish the sequence data.

 You have two options for importing the raw traces to the Assembler Module: